make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [AnthonyBe](https://github.com/AnthonyBe) for assisting with support for Eglo ceiling fans.
 - [spawnax](https://github.com/spawnax) for assisting with support for EVSun EV chargers.
 - [madmalkav](https://github.com/madmalkav) for assisting with support for Mellerware Comfy electric radiators.
+- [arhimidis64](https://github.com/arhimidis64) for assisting with support for Inventor Leon air conditioners.